 - Can sneak around like a ninja

-Monks are a melee fighter class that doesn’t have a lot of HP.
+Monks are a marital class that doesn’t have a lot of hit points or a particularly high AC.
 This makes them susceptible to getting knocked out when in close quarters combat (which is where they will likely be).
-They also deal an underwhelming amount of damage compared to other melee characters like Fighters, Barbarians and Paladins.
+They also deal an underwhelming amount of damage compared to other melee characters like Fighters, Barbarians, and Paladins.

-Monks have feats that really come in handy at ranged distance as the can catch projectiles and avoid anything require a DEX save quite easily but in order to be effective in combat, most monks need to get up close.
+Monks have class features that really come in handy at a distance as it allows them to catch projectiles and avoid anything requiring a DEX save quite easily.
+But in order to be effective in combat, most Monks need to get up close.

-There are Monk archetypes that allow the class to become more deadly at range but they still won’t be as effective and as Ranger or Rogue with projectiles.
+There are Monk archetypes that allow the class to become more deadly at range, but they still won’t be as effective as a Ranger or Rogue with projectiles.

-The Paladin is a class known for its heavy armour, damage output and high RP demands.
+The Paladin is a class known for its heavy armor, damage output, and roleplaying demands.

-- The Oath of Devotion for the classic Paladin feel.
-Frequently lawful or the follower of some deity.
+- The Oath of Devotion is for the classic Paladin feel.
+They are typically lawful and the follower of some deity.

-- The Oath of the Ancients if you wanted to ease up on the straight lawful good RP.
-Protectors of sacred groves as well as innocents, the Paladins of the Oath of the Ancients devote themselves to protecting the Light from the darkness of the world, which is a pretty vague mission and gives some room for flexibility.
+- The Oath of the Ancients is cool if you want to ease up on the lawful good roleplaying.
+Protectors of sacred groves as well as innocents, Paladins of the Oath of the Ancients devote themselves to protecting the Light from the darkness of the world, which is a pretty vague mission and gives some room for flexibility.